jpsca/MailShake/README.rst

    :target: https://travis-ci.org/jpscaletti/MailShake
    :alt: Build Status

-Although Python makes sending email relatively easy via the smtplib module, these wrappers make sending email extra quick.
-They also make it easy to test email sending during development and to provide support for platforms that can’t use SMTP.
+Although Python makes sending email relatively easy via the smtplib module, this library provides a couple of light wrappers over it.

+These wrappers make sending email extra quick, easy to test email sending during development, and provides support for platforms that can’t use SMTP.

 *Compatible with Python 3.4+, 2.6+ and pypy.*